Uberspace/lab/source/guide_mongodb.rst

  [isabell@stardust ~]$ supervisorctl status
  mongodb                          RUNNING   pid 24458, uptime 0:00:09

-If it’s not inIf it’s not in state RUNNING, check your configuration.
+If it’s not in state RUNNING, check your configuration.

 Create admin user
 -----------------